R3DST0RM/typescript-toolbox/README.md

 Checks whether a variable is `null` or `undefined` and returns `true`.
 This method is also making use of the TypeScript type guard to ensure type safety for the current scope.

+- ifAssigned (`<T, U, V>(variable: T, predicate: (a: T) => U, defaultValue: V): U | V`)

+Check if a variable is assigned, if it is, execute the predicate function and return it's value.
+Otherwise return the default value specified.

 - isAssigned (`<T>(a: T | null | undefined): a is T`)

 It's the inversion of `isNil` and returns `true` if the given variable has any value assigned.
 This function also makes use of TypeScript type guards.